saturnlighting/literature-review/README.md

 lighting is spread across several disciplines such as transportation, public health, road safety, criminology, social inequalities, and engineering and technology.

+Five main themes were identified among the reviewed papers: 1) active travel behaviour and lighting, 2) active travel collisions and lighting,
+3) active travel, crime and lighting, 4) inequalities in lighting, and
+5) lighting.
+Some papers focused on more than one of these themes.
+The main themes of focus were proper lighting for active travel, followed by collisions and lighting, and behaviour and lighting.
+One forth of the papers were reviews, the rest were empirical studies (Figure 2).

+The findings organized by these themes are shown below.

 <!-- What is already known in this area (and maybe what is not)? -->
 <!-- Present the literature in a logical way, commenting on the differences and similarities between the material cited. -->